 Longevity Wealth Knowledge Hub

-A reference library for people who want to think clearly about money over a long life.
+A reference library for people who want to

+This is not commentary, news, or advice.
 It is a place to understand how financial decisions unfold over decades, not just at retirement.

 Unlike our Longevity Files, which explore reflections and applied ideas, the Knowledge Hub is designed to be stable.
 It is meant to be revisited as understanding deepens.

-This library will continue to grow as a long term reference for thoughtful financial decision making across a longer life.
+This library will continue to grow as a long-term reference for thoughtful financial decision-making across a longer life.

-Wealthspan Foundations
+Wealthspan Foundations →

-How money supports life over time.
+How money supports life over time

 This section introduces the core ideas behind Wealthspan and why planning for longevity requires a different perspective than traditional retirement planning.
+It explains why net worth alone is not enough, how time reshapes risk, and why flexibility often matters more than precision.

-Topics include:
+Topics include

 What Wealthspan means